 Starve Hollow Lake is the sole water supply to the hatchery.
 Water is drawn from a depth of approximately 6.5 feet and gravity fed to the hatchery ponds.
-The water is passed through a 382 micron mechanical strainer to prevent contamination with lake fish, which would compete with; or prey on, those being raised.
+The water is passed through a 382-micron mechanical strainer to prevent contamination with lake fish, which would compete with or prey on, those being raised.
 Water for the inside raceways is pumped from the brood-fish holding pond and/or Starve Hollow Lake.

-The hatchery is funded entirely from the Fish and Wildlife Fund, which is comprised of monies generated from the sale of hunting, fishing, and trapping licenses.
+The hatchery is funded entirely from the Fish & Wildlife Fund, which is comprised of monies generated from the sale of hunting, fishing, and trapping licenses.
 All monies spent for hatchery operation are eligible for 75% reimbursement from Federal Dingle-Johnson and Wallop-Breaux funds.

 - Largemouth Bass

 At 2.0 inches in length, the bass require larger prey, such as aquatic insects or small fish.
-The bass are removed from the nursery ponds, graded to insure size uniformity, and transferred to grow-out ponds for rearing to a fall stocking size of 4.0 inches.
-The number stocked is reduced to 11,000 per acre to insure the ability of the pond to produce adequate forage is not exceeded.
+The bass are removed from the nursery ponds, graded to ensure size uniformity, and transferred to grow-out ponds for rearing to a fall stocking size of 4.0 inches.
+The number stocked is reduced to 11,000 per acre to ensure the ability of the pond to produce adequate forage is not exceeded.

 - Redear Sunfish

 Redear sunfish generally begin spawning in late May and continue into July.
 Like its cousin, the largemouth bass, redear are nest builders and the male assumes the chores of nest construction and nest protection.
 Unlike bass, redear nest in colonies, with several nests in close proximity.
 Most avid pan fish anglers are quite familiar with the “moon scape” of a redear nesting area.